khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

   - Advise the user that they should be aware of, or address something related to their current context.
 -->

-- When a lot of data is requested by the user and can be broken down into chunks in a logical and linear order.
+- When a lot of input is requested by the user and can be broken down into chunks in a logical and linear order.

 ### When not to use
 <!--